sachinm78/Rails-With-JS-Project-TV-Review-App/README.md

 # Rails-With-JS-Project-TV-Review-App

-TV-Review-App is a simple Rails web application where users can create an account and rate and review their favorite shows.
+TV-Review-App is a simple Rails web application with some javascript front-end features.
+With this app, users can create an account and rate and review their favorite shows.
 This application has Create-Read-Update-Delete(CRUD) functionality, allowing users to edit and update their shows and reviews as needed.

 License information: MIT (see LICENSE)